zepi2509/shell/README.md

 A special thanks to [@outfoxxed](https://github.com/outfoxxed/) for making Quickshell and the effort put into fixing issues and implementing various feature requests.

+Another special thanks to [@end_4](https://github.com/end-4/) for his [config](https://github.com/end-4/dots-hyprland) which helped me a lot with learning how to use Quickshell.